Sharper Image: Consumer Reports lawsuit

-In 2002, Consumer Reports tested many fan-driven air purifiers alongside the Sharper Image's Ionic Breeze Quadra.
-The Sharper Image was not happy with the results and sued Consumer Reports in order to get what they thought would be a fairer testing of the product.
-However, the suit was dismissed, primarily owing to the court's finding that the company "has not shown that the test protocol used by Consumers Union was scientifically, or otherwise, invalid" and had not "demonstrated a reasonable probability that any of the challenged statements were false".
-Furthermore, Sharper Image could not "come forward with any evidence from which a finding of malice could be made."
+In 2002, Consumer Reports tested many fan-driven air purifiers alongside The Sharper Image's Ionic Breeze.
+Consumer Reports gave the Ionic Breeze a "Fail" rating, resulting in The Sharper Image suing the nonprofit organization and magazine.
+The lawsuit was dismissed, primarily owing to the court's finding that the company "has not shown that the test protocol used by Consumers Union was scientifically, or otherwise, invalid" and had not "demonstrated a reasonable probability that any of the challenged statements were false."
+Furthermore, The Sharper Image could not "come forward with any evidence from which a finding of malice could be made."

-Two years later, Consumer Reports stated that the Quadra could be dangerous to consumers' health because of the trace levels of ozone produced by the unit.
-As a result sales plummeted, and Sharper Image stores took back all units for a cash refund.
+Two years later, Consumer Reports stated that The Sharper Image's Quadra air purifier could be dangerous to consumers' health because of the trace levels of ozone produced by the unit.
+As a result, the company's sales plummeted and its retail stores took back all Quadra units for a cash refund.
 The Sharper Image's response was to work with the Engelhard Corporation and create an ozone catalyst that reduced the amount of excess ozone in the purified air before it circulated throughout the room.